-The Ripley’s Attraction Combo package is an excellent way to save money on a bunch of attractions at one time.
+The Ripley’s Attraction Combo package is an excellent way to save money on a bunch of the best Pigeon Forge attractions at one time.
 With the Aquarium of the Smokies as the base, you can choose to add on anywhere from two to seven more attractions.
 They are suitable for the following: Ripley’s Believe It or Not!
 Odditorium, Haunted Adventure, Moving Theater, Mirror Maze, Mini Golfs (both), and the Guinness World Records Museum.
 Keep in mind that some of those attractions are too scary or too intense for young children, and the Moving Theater has a height restriction.
 The best thing about the combo passes?
 They are good for ONE YEAR from the date of purchase!
 So if you can’t fit it all into one trip, make two.

 When we visited the Smoky Mountains, we went to the Aquarium of the Smokies, the Mirror Maze, and Old MacDonald’s Farm Mini-Golf course.
 In this article, I’ve provided a run-down of what you’ll experience for each of those, as well as a guide for how much time to allot for each attraction.

 Ripley’s Aquarium of the Smokies (2+ hours)

 The aquarium is both wheelchair and stroller friendly.
 It’s better to arrive first thing in the morning.
 They open at 9 a.m., but with a three-year-old we got there around 10:15 a.m. when it wasn’t too busy.
 There’s a convenient parking garage behind the aquarium.